 Origin and manufacturing of various types of alcoholic beverage (beers, wines, spirits, liqueurs, cocktails, etc.) form a large part of the syllabus.
 The students are also imparted with the skills of serving the drinks and making the cocktails.

-This department also deals with the intricate techniques of Food & Beverage Control and Management so that the students develop the capacity to successfully operate and manage a food outlet and also earn a profit for the organization.
+This department also deals with the intricate techniques of Food & Beverage Control and Management so that the students develop the capacity to successfully operate and manage a food outlet, calculate correctly the amount of ingredients for the personal chef services, and also earn a profit for the organization.